Pinheirovisky/Pinheirovisky/README.md

 ### Hey you! 👋

 I'm Vinicius (Vini), 25y, and I'm fascinated by programming.
 I make web applications in Javascript, besides tinkering with Arduino as a hobby 💻🤖.
-At the moment, I am attending the second year of Software Engineering at FIAP 🐱‍💻 (2/4).
+At the moment, I am attending the third year of Software Engineering at FIAP 🐱‍💻 (3/4).

 🔭 I’m currently working on [DXC Technology](https://dxc.com/us/en) with [ReactJs](https://reactjs.org/) using [Typescipt](https://www.typescriptlang.org/docs/) as weel, but also I have experience with:
   - [Angular](https://angular.io/docs)